nikolayg/nikgrozev-website/_posts/blog/2015-07-14-overview-of-modern-concurrency-and-parallelism-concepts.md

 # Protothreads

 [Protothreads](https://en.wikipedia.org/wiki/Protothreads) are defined as stackless threads.
-All protothreads share the same same stack and context switching is done by “[stack rewinding](http://dunkels.com/adam/pt/about.html)”.
+All protothreads share the same stack and context switching is done by “[stack rewinding](http://dunkels.com/adam/pt/about.html)”.
 They are not preemptable, and only switch context when a blocking operation is invoked.
 As there is no stack, all local variables are not preserved upon a context switch!
 Protothreads are available only as a C library,